Why It Is So Hard To Get Rodents Out Of Phoenix Homes?

 How To Keep Rodents Out

-- Fill in holes, gaps, and cracks in your home's exterior foundation using steel wool and caulk.
+- Fill in any holes, gaps, and cracks in your home's exterior foundation using steel wool and caulk.

 - Repair damage to window and door screens.